-A rare wooden panel from a former home of Anne of Cleves was unveiled at Hever today.
+A rare wooden panel from a former home of Anne of Cleves can be found at Hever Castle.

-Author Sarah Morris who co-wrote, ‘In the Footsteps of the Six Wives of Henry VIII’, spoke about the former queen before historian Dr Jonathan Foyle talked about the significance of the Anne of Cleves’ panel and carried out the official unveiling.
+At the unveiling in March 2017 author Sarah Morris who co-wrote, ‘In the Footsteps of the Six Wives of Henry VIII’, spoke about the former queen before historian Dr Jonathan Foyle talked about the significance of the Anne of Cleves’ panel.

 While researching her book Sarah found references to Anne of Cleves panels and contacted Jonathan Foyle.
 Jonathan tracked some panels down to the Church of St Leonard, Old Warden, Bedfordshire before coincidently noticing a panel at auction.
 The panel was later purchased by the Guthrie family, the owners of Hever Castle.

 There are very few artefacts associated with Anne of Cleves.
 It is one of only two panels to exist, excluding the ones in the church, and is the only one which is privately owned.The artefact dating to around 1544 is believed to have come from a former home of Anne of Cleves, which could have been Hever Castle.